 “I’m even contemplating adding a banana to it – is this too wrong?!”
 We say – whatever makes you happy!

-If you’re currently pregnant, check out SMA® Nutrition’s Mother Of All Checklists – a free app co-created by mums to help you stay on top of your pregnancy to-do lists
+If you’re currently pregnant, have a baby or toddler, check out SMA® Nutrition’s Mother Of All Checklists – a free web app co-created by mums to help you stay on top of your parenting to-do lists.